Crazy for Crab

 Attention crab lovers: Dungeness season is upon us!
 Commercial crabbers around the state have readied their boats and pots because on December 16 the state gave the green light on harvesting the succulent crustaceans.

 All that delicious meat doesn’t just taste good; it’s something you can feel good about eating.
-Oregon has the only sustainable Dungeness fishery in the world certified by the Marine Stewardship Counsel.
-Commercial fishermen and recreationalists alike are only allowed to keep male crabs measuring 6.5 inches across the shell.
+Oregon has the only sustainable Dungeness fishery in the world certified by the Marine Stewardship Council.
+Commercial fishermen and enthusiasts alike are only allowed to keep male crabs measuring 5 ¾ inches across the shell.
 Females and smaller crabs must be returned to the sea to ensure healthy populations.

 Anthony, who also owns Luna Sea Fish House in Yachats, is readying the winter menu as well.
-During Dungeness season, Luna Sea serves crab cocktail, a crab melt sandwich and a crab dinner, which consists of a whole crab, drawn butter, fries, sourdough garlic toast and house made coleslaw.
-Enjoy fresh crab at Luna Sea and at restaurants up and down the coast this winter!
+During Dungeness season, Luna Sea serves crab cocktail, a crab melt sandwich and a crab dinner, which consists of a whole crab, drawn butter, fries, sourdough garlic toast and house-made coleslaw.
+They also ship crab and other fresh Oregon seafood anywhere.

 Get started crabbing: